 Lean practice on the hall floor.
 With the ROI-EFESO lean training program, an industrial group improved its value-added processes at over ten locations.
 The program not only brought the different levels of knowledge of the managers in Lean Thinking down to a common denominator.
 With a multiplier approach, it also transferred the theory directly into work practice on the hall floor - from the first day of training.

 Quality in production

-A medical technology company wanted to reduce the number of defects in the production line of one of its top products by a factor of 10.
-Together with ROI, the company identified the appropriate starting points and ensured quality improvements that can also be scaled to other product lines.
+The highest quality standards are an indispensable part of day-to-day business in the pharmaceutical and life sciences industry.
+A medical technology company wanted to reduce the number of errors in the production line of one of its top products by a factor of 10.
+Together with ROI-EFESO, the company identified the right starting points and ensured quality increases that can also be scaled to other product lines.

 Lean Transformation: Premium processes instead of fire fighting

 In the lean production system of an automobile manufacturer, a premium model with a wide range of variants and vertical integration rolled off the assembly line.
 But then the new head of production set the goal of introducing two additional series on the same line within just five months.
 The company used this challenge to realign its production, increasing the volume of manufactured cars by 85%.